Our Research Focus

 Our team and collaborators

-Sutlulab is located at Sabanci University Nanotechnology Research and Application Center in Istanbul, Turkey.
+Sutlulab is located at Boğaziçi University, Department of Molecular Biology and Genetics in Istanbul, Turkey.
 Click here to learn more about our team members.

 Our main collaborators include: